by Debra Dian

 Lois patted Eunice’s hand on the steering wheel.
 “Thank you…Love you.”

 Comforted, Lois became relaxed and quiet the remainder of the ride home.
-After they arrived to Lois’ house, Eunice walked with her to front door just in case she needed help.
+After they arrived to Lois’ house, Eunice walked with her to the front door just in case she needed help.
 While unlocking the door, Lois turned and asked, “Eunice, would you pray with me before you go?”

-There in Lois’ living room, the two friends held hands and with their other hands raised to God in heaven, with tears, they cried out to God.
+There in Lois’ living room, the two friends held hands, their other hands raised to God in heaven, and with tears they cried out to God.

 This story is a fictionalization.
 Although, historical events, people and places are used fictitiously, details of the time period have been portrayed as accurately as possible for authenticity.
 All characters are fictional unless otherwise noted.